-A pioneer in children’s yoga, Yoga Calm came to life in the behavior classroom of a high poverty school in rural Oregon, where counselor Lynea Gillen observed how hard it was for students to simply sit in a group together and share.
+A pioneer in children’s yoga, Yoga Calm came to life in the behavior classroom of a high poverty school in rural Oregon twenty years ago, where counselor Lynea Gillen observed how hard it was for students to simply sit in a group together and share.
 She felt they needed opportunities to manage and direct their strong feelings and impulses.

 One day, she saw a young boy day crouch under a table in a fetal position and scream, “Help me!
 Can anyone please help me?!”
 His pain was obvious.
 She wanted to help him find peace in his small body.
 She could see the trauma he physically held, how his instinct to protect himself drove him under the table – a common way for wounded children to self-soothe.

 Through her own yoga and counseling, Lynea had learned to listen to the body and the heart to find a path toward healing.
 When the body opens, emotions can be released, and the body and heart grow strong together.
 She believed that a practice that was both physically and emotionally supportive could help these boys and others like them.